-Here, the machine scans the design and adds layers upon layers of liquid, powder, or sheet material.
+Here, the machine scans the design and adds layers upon layers of liquid, melted plastic, dry powder, or sheet material.
 This is done by building the model from a series of cross sections.
 They are then fused to reveal the final shape of the image.
 What’s great with this technique is that it has the ability to create almost any shape or geometric feature - from 'bottom to the top'.

 The thickness and XY resolution is described by printer resolution dots per inch.
 This is also called, 'micrometer'.
 An average layer thickness would be around 100 micrometers or 0.1 mm.
 Other machines, on the other hand, like the Objet Connex series and 3D Systems' ProJet series has the capacity to print even the thinnest layers, around 16 micrometers.

-Moulding and other forms of traditional printing techniques are more affordable especially when manufacturing polymer products in large quantites.
+Molding and other forms of traditional printing techniques are more affordable especially when manufacturing polymer products in large quantites.
 However, additive manufacturing is way faster, more flexible, and more affordable when printing in smaller quantities.
 3D printers enable designers and concept developers, with the advantage of producing parts and concept models, with the help of a desktop-sized 3D printer.

 While the printer-produced resolution is workable for various types of applications, printing an enlarged version of the item in standard resolution, and then eliminating the material with a higher-resolution subtractive process, is only possible when you opt for higher-resolution.